-You need to put the focus on building a relationship, rather than making a sale.
+It will help if you put the focus on building a relationship rather than making a sale.
 For example, take a genuine interest in your prospect and try to help solve their problems.
 Avoid causing any tension.
 Position yourself as someone they can trust.

 Not only can a good relationship result in an initial sale, but the prospect is also more likely to become a lifelong customer.